wmhass/Sonoff-Tasmota-Custom/README.md

-# TODO:
-- How to set time?
-- How to reset and erase the sonoff (add to most common commands sections)

 # Sonoff Tasmota Custom Firmware

 [Sonoff-Tasmota-Custom](https://github.com/wmhass/Sonoff-Tasmota-Custom) is a modification for [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) to add a basic functionalities that are not included in the original repository and custom settings.